SuperIlu/DOjS/README.md

 * The [Allegro library](https://liballeg.org/)
 * [DJGPP](http://www.delorie.com/djgpp/) from DJ Delorie and the [Linux compile scripts](https://github.com/andrewwutw/build-djgpp) by Andrew Wu.
 * The people that contributed to [p5js](https://p5js.org/).
+* The Glide source cleanup of [Ozkan Sezer](https://github.com/sezero/glide).

 You can find me on [Twitter](https://twitter.com/dec_hl) if you want...

 # Download and quick start
 **You can find binary releases on the [GitHub release page](https://github.com/SuperIlu/DOjS/releases).** Just extract the contents of the archive and run DOjS.

 DOjS runs in [Dosbox](https://www.dosbox.com/) and on real hardware or a virtual machine with MS-DOS, [FreeDOS](https://www.freedos.org/) or any DOS based Windows like Windows 95/98/ME.
+To use 3Dfx/Glide support you need a Voodoo card or [DOSBox-X](https://github.com/joncampbell123/dosbox-x/releases) (see below).

 If you run it on real hardware you need at least a **80386 with 4MB**.
 I recommend a **Pentium class machine (>= 100MHz) with at least 32MB RAM**.
 The example files run fine on an Athlon 1GHz and with 256MB RAM.

+The following hardware/functions are available:
+* 8/16/24 and 32 bit 2D graphics.
+On 32bit display modes alpha channel transparency is available.
+* Keyboard input
+* Mouse input
+* Joystick/Joyport input
+* File IO
+* MIDI output
+* WAV output
+* Audio input/sampling
+* Allegro 3D rendering (software)
+* 3dfx/Glide3 3D rendering output (hardware)
+* p5js compatibility

 ## A minimal script
 You can find the following example in `examples/exampl.js`: